-If You Work in a Hospital
+If You Work in a Hospital - A Poem

 Jim Owen, MAT is a retired EAP Counselor and Regional Manager for Workforce Performance Solutions.
 He provided EAP and Consulting services to multiple health care institutions and their staff in Northern and Eastern Maine.
 WPS is headquartered in Portland, Maine, and is a division of Affiliated Healthcare Systems, Bangor, Maine.